Chris Gamble

-Chris Lee Gamble (born March 11, 1983) is an American former professional football player who was a cornerback for nine seasons with the Carolina Panthers of the National Football League (NFL).
+Christopher Lee Gamble (born March 11, 1983) is an American former professional football player who was a cornerback for nine seasons with the Carolina Panthers of the National Football League (NFL).
 He played college football for the Ohio State Buckeyes.

 Early life

 Gamble attended Nova High School in Davie, Florida.
 He left Nova to join Dillard High School in Fort Lauderdale, Florida in 2000.

 College career

 Gamble played cornerback, wide receiver, and kick returner at Ohio State.
 He was an integral part of the OSU 2002 national championship team, which went 14–0.
-Gamble played all three ways at Ohio State (offense, defense and special teams), earning 1st Team All-Big Ten honors, and 3rd Team All-America honors for cornerback.
+Gamble played all three ways at Ohio State (offense, defense and all phases of special teams), earning 1st Team All-Big Ten honors, and 3rd Team All-America honors for cornerback.
 Gamble had four interceptions for the 2002 season, one of which he returned for a touchdown.

 In 38 career games, he started 18 times on defense and 12 times on offense (started on both offense and defense in five contests in 2002).
 He recorded 65 tackles (51 solo) with three stops behind the line of scrimmage, seven interceptions and 21 pass deflections.
 He also caught 40 passes for 609 yards (15.2 avg.), rushed six times for 68 yards (11.3 avg.) with a touchdown, returned 60 punts for 467 yards (7.8 avg.) and had 18 kickoff returns for 384 yards (21.3 avg.).

 Gamble majored in sports and leisure studies while at Ohio State.